 In 1659 the first Governor arrived.
 A fort was built, houses went up.

-In 1660, with the restoration of the Monarchy, the Company received a Royal Charter.
+In 1660, the Monarchy in England was restored.
+The East India Company received a Royal Charter.

 It was too far from everywhere, beyond the beyond as it was thought.